-Invoicing shall be effected at intervals of at most three months unless the parties otherwise agree.
+Invoicing shall be effected at least every quarter.
 However the consumer is entitled to choose monthly invoicing.

 If the electricity trading undertaking was not entitled to issue the consumer with a preliminary invoice under the second paragraph, but this has nevertheless occurred, the consumer is entitled to an instalment payment plan, without charge or interest, regarding the reconciled amount where the number of instalments relates to the time that the default endured.